 In recent years, Brian’s work has appeared widely in magazines including New American Writing, The Iowa Review, Handsome, jubilat, Field, Quarter After Eight, Agni and many others.
 He also had poems in The Arcadia Project anthology (Ahsahta Press), lyrics in American Songwriter Magazine, and credits as a Songwriting Consultant on multiple Grammy-Award-winning and Grammy-nominated albums, most recently Saddle Up by The Okee Dokee Brothers.

-Brian’s recent releases include the vinyl-LP-plus-poetry-chapbook AMORATORIUM (Paper Darts Press), the book/album THE STUNTMAN (Milkweed Editions), and the 7” vinyl single JEREMIAD (Hymie’s Vintage Records), as well as the forthcoming full-length collection THE MIRRORMAKER (Milkweed Editions, 2018).
+Brian’s releases include the vinyl-LP-plus-poetry-chapbook AMORATORIUM (Paper Darts Press), the book/album THE STUNTMAN (Milkweed Editions), and the 7” vinyl single JEREMIAD (Hymie’s Vintage Records), and the new full-length collection THE MIRRORMAKER (Milkweed Editions, 2018).

-Last fall, Brian joined the Creative Writing program at the University of Denver as a PhD candidate in poetry; his work there focuses on the relationship between poem-form and song-form.
+Brian has now joined the Creative Writing program at the University of Denver as a PhD candidate in poetry; his work there focuses on the relationship between poem-forms, song-forms and landforms.
 He continues to tour nationally and internationally, both solo and with his band The Family Trade.

 Photographer: Colin Kopp